VoIP Hard Phones Vs Softphones: Which is best for your business?

 What is a VoIP Hard Phone?

 VoIP hard phones are hardware-based phones, and they look identical to traditional desk phones.
-But unlike traditional phones, hard phones use cable-based internet connections (Ethernet) rather than the old-school copper wires.
+But unlike traditional desk phone, hard phones use cable-based internet connections (Ethernet) rather than the old-school copper wires.
 They are plugged into the workstation and get connections from the business’s IP network.

 VoIP Hard Phones Hardphones